pythian/blog-files/README.md

-# blogging
+# ASM Capacity Planning

-This repo to be used for scripts and files referred to in Pythian Blogs
+Here is where the scripts will be for ASM Capacity Planning